SandiFlorent/Lowatem/livrables/rapport-FlorentSandi.md

     - I enhanced the lighting method.
 To do so I had to precalculate the distances between each room.
 Only issue, how ?
 I created a map of a room and map of room and room in order to link a room to all of the other room and have the distance between very each room.

     - After fixing a lot of nullPointerException I finally made it work with an algorithm called floydWarshall to find the shortestPath.
 It worked, better than dijkstra but took too much time to open the game

     - Finally, I tried BFS (keeping the same logic, but using another algorithm for the shortestPath) which made the game way much faster.

     - Finished the last UML and merged the 3 uml into one pdf file

+    - Commiting and pushing my actual state of the project in case I'm late

+### Late modifications (30 minutes late) :

+    - Added the visited rooms.
+Now once a room is visited, it's stays visible.

+    - Implemented the walls, they can be seen around visited rooms.

+    I finished the project, unfortunately I couldn't finish it in time, but I did it anyway for it was fun and very entertaining.
+It taught me new things and made me remember A LOT of things.
+So I'm still giving my last update anyway, even though it's a little bit late